 -Dr. Stephen R. Covey

-Kristie and I agreed one thing we both want to work on is being better listeners when it comes to our kids.
-It may or may not change whether we let them do what they want, but even being heard can be a win for our kids.
+Kristie and I agree one thing we both want to work on is being better listeners when it comes to our kids.
+It may or may not change whether we let them do what they want, but being heard can be a win for our kids.
 In this clip from Everybody Loves Raymond, the role of me is played by Patricia Heaton:

 See more on Covey’s habit: Seek First to Understand, Then to Be Understood

 Synergy is the power of working together rather than trying to go it alone.
 We create this by being part of the journey in our families, in both the big events and the small moments.
 If we’re there, we can be a cheerleader when family members succeed and a coach or a shoulder to cry on when they stumble.
 Doing live together is just better.
 Period.

 This might be the toughest idea of all: sticking with all of these other habits over the long haul.
 And not just maintaining, but working to grow and improve.
 Kristie and I teach with another mom whose kids are grown and out of the house.
 Her kids turned out pretty great, so we’re constantly asking for her advice and reassurance that we’re not doing permanent damage in our families.
 I asked her what wisdom she had to drop about playing the long game as a parent.
 Here’s what she had to say: